pattonsgirl/CEG2350/Labs/Lab08/README.md

 This part will have you acknowledge that to truly make data gone and no longer readable, there are extra steps involved.
 The general recommendation is to trust nothing, and take disks that have had important data on it, like tax returns, credit card info, passwords, etc, taken to a shredding center and properly ripped to computer-illegible pieces.

-We are also only focused on data stored on disks for this exercise.
-If you look into this topic of data forensics, there is another prong of this that focusing on making sure RAM is cleared of information.

 - **Useful Commands: `mount`, `strings`**

 1. On the filesystem you created on the `xvdb` partition, create **two** files, each with a different FAKE secret about you.
-2. What does the `strings` command do?
+2. Find out information on the `strings` command.
 If you referred to an internet resource, make sure you cite it by including the URL.
 3. Run `strings` on the filesystem partition on `xvdb` - read through the output and make an analysis about what output you are viewing.
 4. Delete **one** of the files with a secret.
 5. Run `strings` on the filesystem partition on `xvdb` - read through the output and determine if the secret, while no longer accessible via the filesystem, is still readable on the partition.
+6. Find out information on the `shred` command.
+If you referred to an internet resource, make sure you cite it by including the URL.
-6. Use `shred` to overwrite the contents of your second secret file on the disk.
+7. Use `shred` to overwrite the contents of your second secret file on the disk.
 Write a short report of steps and provide proof that the file is no longer readable on the disk or accessible in the filesystem.
 Include an explanation of flags used.

 **Resources**
 - [freeCodeCamp - How to Securely Erase a Disk and File using the Linux shred Command](https://www.freecodecamp.org/news/securely-erasing-a-disk-and-file-using-linux-command-shred/)